torkilv/tourmanager/TOUR_MANAGER_README.md

 ## Data Management

+### Firebase Database (Recommended)
+When connected to Firebase:
+- **Real-time sync**: All teams automatically saved to shared cloud database
+- **Live updates**: See other players' changes instantly
+- **Cross-device access**: Same data on all browsers/devices
+- **Automatic backup**: Data safely stored in Google's cloud infrastructure

-### Local Storage
+### Local Storage (Fallback)
+When Firebase is not connected:
-- Teams are automatically saved to browser's local storage
+- Teams saved to browser's local storage only
 - Data persists between browser sessions
-- Each manager's team is stored separately
+- Each manager's team stored separately per browser

 ### Export/Import
 - **Export**: Download all team data as JSON file
 - **Import**: Upload previously exported data
-- Useful for backup or sharing between devices
+- Useful for backup or manual sharing between devices

 ### Reset
-- "Reset All Data" removes all teams and settings
+- "Reset All Data" removes all teams and settings (local only if Firebase connected)
 - Use with caution - this action cannot be undone

 ## Troubleshooting